The following article is an excerpt from "A Book of Bible Study"

 Notice the certainty in the statement where Jesus said, “I will”, which teaches us that those whom the Father draws to His Son will be raised up at the last day.
 Jesus did not say that those who are drawn must then make the decision to come to Him in order to be saved.
 However, Jesus did say clearly, and without any added conditions or any mention of man’s cooperation, that those whom the Father draws will be raised up at the last day.

 There is an outward calling whereby the Gospel of Christ is preached in the hearing of men, which is illustrated in the Parable of the Sower recorded in Matthew 13:1-23.
-Jesus taught us in this parable that the only place where the seed sown by the farmer produced a harvest of good fruit was where it fell upon “good soil”.
-This is to say that when the seed of the Gospel of Christ is spoken in man’s hearing, the only place where a harvest of good fruit will be realized is where the message is heard by God’s elect.
-In contrast to others who hear the same Gospel message, God’s elect both hear and understand the message, and they will therefore be saved and bear fruit to the glory of God.
-(Consider Matthew 13:23 and Acts 22:9).
+Jesus taught us in this parable that the only place where the “seed” sown by the farmer produced a harvest of good fruit was where it fell upon “good soil”.
+In this parable the “seed” is symbolic of the Gospel of Christ, and the “good soil” is symbolic of God’s elect.

-In contrast to others who may receive the outward proclamation of the Gospel of Christ in their hearing, God’s elect not only hear this outward calling for men to put their faith in Christ for the forgiveness of their sins, but they also receive the inward calling of God, which always results in the regeneration of those who receive it.
-In His time, the Father draws His elect to faith in His Son Jesus Christ, and they all do in fact come to Him.
+God’s elect not only hear this outward calling for men to put their faith in Christ for the forgiveness of their sins, but through the hearing of the message (Romans 10:17) they will also, in God’s time, be brought to faith in Christ through the drawing that Jesus mentioned in John 6:44.
+In His time, the Father draws all His elect to faith in His Son Jesus Christ, and they all do in fact come to Him.

-This drawing, which Jesus spoke about in John 6:44, is the inward calling of God, and it always results in the one who is drawn being raised up at the last day, just as Jesus said.
+This drawing, which Jesus spoke about in John 6:44, is the effectual calling of God, and it always results in the one who is drawn being raised up at the last day, just as Jesus said.
 With this inward, effectual calling of God regeneration occurs, and one is born into the kingdom of God, apart from their own personal decision or cooperation.
-The one who has received this calling has no more chance of refusing it than Saul had when he was called to faith on the Damascus Road, even while he was still intent on persecuting the church.
+The one who has received this calling will be brought to faith in Christ regardless of their present hostility to the Gospel message, just as surely as Saul of Tarsus was brought to faith in Christ on the Damascus Road, even while he was still intent on persecuting the church (Acts 9:1).

 If anyone rejects the Gospel of Christ, it is only because they have never been drawn by the Father; they have never received this inward, effectual calling of God that Jesus spoke about in John 6:44.
 Believing in Christ is not something that sinful, unregenerate man has the ability or capacity to do, in and of himself, in order to obtain salvation for himself.
 He must be drawn by the Father.

-When a man is drawn to Christ by the Father, he is regenerated.
-He is born into the kingdom of God, and evidence of this regeneration and conversion which God has wrought within him is that he does indeed believe in Christ.
+When a man is drawn to Christ by the Father, he is regenerated; he is born into the kingdom of God.
+And evidence of this regeneration and conversion, which God has wrought within him, is that he does indeed believe in Christ.
 Man does not reject the inward calling of God.
 Rather when the Father draws a man, Jesus will raise him up at the last day, just as He said He would.

 There is one other thing that we should mention regarding the “drawing” by the Father that Jesus spoke about in John 6:44.
 The Greek word in the original text which is translated to English as “draws” in John 6:44 is the word “helko”, which means “to draw” or “to drag”.
-With this meaning in mind, we can easily see from the accounts of Saul’s conversion in the Book of Acts how he was forcefully “dragged” into the kingdom of God apart from any decision or cooperation of his own, even as he was “still breathing out murderous threats against the Lord’s disciples” (Acts 9:1).
+With this meaning in mind, we can see from the accounts of Saul’s conversion in the Book of Acts how he was forcefully “dragged” into the kingdom of God apart from any decision or cooperation of his own, even as he was “still breathing out murderous threats against the Lord’s disciples” (Acts 9:1).

 Later in John 6, Jesus once again emphasized man’s inability to come to Him, unless it has been granted to him by the Father.
 Speaking to a crowd, Jesus said that the words He had spoken to them are “spirit” and “life” (John 6:63), and yet there were some there who did not believe.
 Jesus then explained the reason that there were some who had heard His words but did not believe, when He said to them: “For this reason I have said to you, that no one can come to Me unless it has been granted him from the Father.”
-(John 6:65).
+(John 6:65) (Also consider John 12:39-40.)

 Jesus knew that some of those following Him at the time refused to accept Him and His words.
-Knowing His own sheep, and knowing that there were also some there who did not believe, Jesus emphasized again in John 6:65 what He had already taught in John 6:44, when He said that no one could come to Him; no one was able to come to Him, “unless it has been granted him from the Father”.
+Knowing His own sheep and knowing that there were also some there who did not believe, Jesus emphasized again in John 6:65 what He had already taught in John 6:44, when He said that no one could come to Him; no one was able to come to Him, “unless it has been granted him from the Father”.

 In John chapters 8 and 10, Jesus again taught of the inability of unregenerate men to hear His words and come to Him, unless they are numbered among those whom He referred to as His sheep.
 In John 10:24-26, we read that some Jews had gathered around Jesus and asked Him not to keep them in suspense, but to tell them plainly if He was indeed the Christ.
 Jesus replied to them saying that He had already told them, and that the miracles He had done in His Father’s name among them bore witness to His claim that He was in truth the Christ.
 Then Jesus told them: “But you do not believe because you are not of My sheep.”
 (John 10:26, emphasis added).
 It has only been granted to God’s elect, or those whom Jesus referred to as His sheep, to believe in Him.

 Notice that Jesus did not say to them they were not His sheep because they had decided for themselves not to believe, but conversely, He said that the reason they did not believe in Him was because they were not His sheep.
 Only those who belong to God, or those whom Jesus calls His sheep, will hear His voice (John 10:3-4, 10:27).
-All of the rest will not be able to hear (John 6:44, 6:65, 8:43, 8:47, 10:25-26).
+All the rest will not be able to hear (John 6:44, 6:65, 8:43, 8:47, 10:25-26).

 Jesus, being the Son of God, knew that these individuals to whom He was talking were not numbered among His sheep.
 Again, only God’s elect, or those whom Jesus referred to as His “sheep”, will hear His voice.
 These will be called to faith in Christ, and they will therefore believe in Him.
 All the rest will be left in their sins.